variablenix/ansible.mailstack/README.md

 # Arch Linux: Mailstack Deployment

 This Playbook uses mail roles to automate the installation and configuration of mail services for [Arch Linux](https://www.archlinux.org/) servers.
+The end result is an idempotent virtual mail environment using an LDAP backend for authentication.

-#### Mail Structure
+#### Example Mail Structure
 | IMAP | SMTP | LDAP | Policyd-SPF | PWhois Milter | OpenDKIM  | OpenDMARC   | SpamAssassin | ClamAV    | CyrusSasl |
 |:----:|:----:|:----:|:-----------:|:-------------:|:---------:|:-----------:|:------------:|:---------:|:---------:|
 |   a  |   a  |   a  |      a      |       a       |     a     |      a      |      a       |      a    |      a    |
 |   b  |   b  |   b  |      b      |       b       |     b     |      b      |      b       |      b    |      b    |
 |      |   c  |   c  |      c      |       c       |     c     |      c      |      c       |      c    |      c    |

+### Pretasks
+* Add a virtual mail user and group named `vmail`
+* Ensure mail log directory exists
+* Sync pacman package database
+* Add `aur_builder` sudo user for AUR package builds
+* Ensure UFW is installed for traffic management

+The default UFW policy is set to DENY and both the Postfix (25,587) and Dovecot (143,993) roles forward their respective ports.
+The Pyzor task used with the SpamAssassin role forwards UDP port 24441 needed for [spam reports](https://pyzor.readthedocs.io/en/release-1-0-0/client.html).

 ### Roles
 * [postfix](https://www.archlinux.org/packages/extra/x86_64/postfix/)